SpartnerNL/laravel-excel-docs/3.1/imports/queued.md

 ## Job Middleware

-If you are using Laravel, [job middleware](https://laravel.com/docs/7.x/queues#job-middleware) can be attached to the export class using the `middleware` method.
+If you are using Laravel, [job middleware](https://laravel.com/docs/7.x/queues#job-middleware) can be attached to the import class using the `middleware` method.

 ```php
 namespace App\Imports;